Cumulocity-IoT/cumulocity-dynamic-mapper/USERGUIDE.md

 For an outbound mapping to be applied two conditions have to be fulfilled:

-1. the Cumulocity MEAO message has to have a fragment that is defined in property `filterOutbound`
+1. the Cumulocity MEAO message has to have a fragment that is defined in property `filterMapping`
 2. for the device a Notification 2.0 subscription has to be created.
 This is done using the following dialog:
 <p align="center">
 <img src="resources/image/Dynamic_Mapper_Mapping_Stepper_Outbound_subscription.png"  style="width: 70%;" />